Attendance and Punctuality

 If an employee calls out of work the day before, the day of, or the day after a holiday, the manager will review the circumstances of the absence.
 Based on this review, the manager has the discretion to determine whether to count the incident as a regular occurrence or go directly to issuing a Written Warning for the holiday-related call out.
 If an employee is already on discipline they can progress to the next level.

 VI.
 Departmental Policies-Approval Process

-This policy is intended as a guideline to assist in the consistent application of University policies and programs for staff.
-The policy does not create a contract, implied or expressed, with Vanderbilt staff members, who are employees at will; this status cannot be modified except by authorized University officers.
+This policy is intended as a guideline to assist in the consistent application of University policies and programs for employees.
+The policy does not create a contract, implied or expressed, with Vanderbilt employees, who are employees at will; this status cannot be modified except by authorized University officers.
 Vanderbilt reserves the right to modify this policy in whole or in part, at any time, at the discretion of the University.